erseco/devops_recruiting/README.md

   }
 ```
 - What is this file?
+  - Is a nginx configuration file
 - There are errors on it?
 Which ones?
+  - The line `proxy_set_header   X-Forwarded-For $proxy_add_x_forwarded_for` doesn't have ending semicolon
+  - The ending bracket is missing
+  - In gzip_types you will get a warngin because text/html is defined by default, so you will sefine twice
 - If you found errors, how did you found it?
+  - nginx has a built-in sytax checker, invoke it with `nginx -c -t <file_path>`
 - What is doing the section:
   ```
       location ~* ^/.+/backup/$ {
           deny all;
       }
   ```
+  - Is blocking the access to **all** backup folders contained inside a list of directories
 - What is doing this line? `set $calendar_app_server exo-calendar:8891`
+  - Is setting a variable with a value (is a trick to allow start nginx if the host `exo-calendar:8891` is down

 ### 2. Create a REST service (choose your favourite language, but you cannot use Flask) with three entrypoints, we will test it with this sentences
 - `curl -X POST -H "Content-Type: application/json" -d '{"name":"your name"}' localhost:8001/hello/` must return your name